Best Practices to Follow When Creating or Evolving Your Analytics Tracking

 Start with your goals and metrics

-It’s crucial that you start by outlining your metrics and then work your way down to what events you need to properly report on that metric.
+It’s crucial that you start by and then work your way down to what events you need to properly report on that metric.
 Without a link between your goals, metrics and events you’ll most likely end up with a sprawling tracking plan and data you don’t actually need, while missing out on events crucial to your business.

 Goal Increase acquisition by 15% in Q1